EllaTheCat/dopamine-2020/README.md

 tab next to the workspace tabs.
 The same word  appears on the title bar of the currently focused window.
 You can change focus and the name follows.
-If that's not enough, the screen dims slightly in Primary mode and a lttle bit more for Secondary mode.
+If that's not enough, the screen dims slightly in Primary mode and a little bit more for Secondary mode.

 ## Command prompt
 The command prompt is a dmenu.
-It is invoked with the key sequence Menu, Tab, it then reads two characters, and forwards them.
+It is invoked with the key sequence Menu, Tab, it then reads two characters, and forwards them to the "i3-filewatcher" script (q.v.).
 It can also be invoked by KP_Insert, which configures the numpad to read in two or three digits.

 Both methods timeout after four seconds and send a key event equivalent to pressing Enter (Return).
 My PD makes the delay acceptable and the automatic Enter key appreciated.
 The delay is implemented wth sleep() and configurable.
 The Enter key automation can be disabled.

+## Tasker, AutoVoice, AutoTools
+Tasker is a popular android application that lets users write programs to run on their phone or tablet.
+AutoVoice is a Tasker plugin for speech recognition.
+AutoTools is a Tasker plugin that provides "ssh" to access the "i3-filewatcher".

+A Tasker program uses exactly the same "i3-filewatcher" interface as the command prompt.
+Commands need not be limited to two or three characters.

+## File Watcher
+The file watcher watches the file "/dev/shm/$USER/i3/command".
+Whenever the command prompt or Tasker writes a command to that file, the command is forwarded for processing.
+There is no acknowlegement.

+## Dispatcher

+## Focus App By Alias.

+## Launcher